 What happens when a mechanic’s lien is filed?

-A mechanic’s lien needs to be enforced/foreclosed within the state’s specified timeframe or it could expire completely.
+A mechanic’s lien must be enforced/foreclosed within the state’s specified timeframe, or it could expire.

 Does a mechanic’s lien need to be notarized?

-Certain pages of a mechanic’s lien need to be notarized, ensure you read the form as you fill it out and check your state’s requirements.
+Certain pages of a mechanic’s lien must be notarized.
+Ensure you read the form as you fill it out and check your state’s requirements.

 How to file a mechanic’s lien in North Carolina?